LCOGT/lcogtsnpipe/README.md

    4. Clone this repository: `git clone https://github.com/svalenti/lcogtsnpipe`
    5. Initialize the database: `mysql -u root -p < lcogtsnpipe/supernova.sql`.
 You'll need to type the MySQL root password.
    6. Build the Docker image: `docker build -t lcogtsnpipe lcogtsnpipe`
+   7. Create directories on your local machine (outside the Docker) where the images and data products will be stored:
+      ```
+      mkdir /your/data/directory
+      cd /your/data/directory
+      mkdir lsc fts 0m4 floyds extdata apass sloan
+      ```

 ## Use
 Follow these instructions each time you want to use the pipeline.